Hierarchical Reinforcement Learning with Optimal Level Synchronization Based on Flow-Based Deep Generative Model: Experiments

-\textit{Ant Fall Multi of variant model (Actor of FDMG : 150, All other NNs : 180, $a_{t,z-state}$ = 19):} In this experiment, we did not set the size of the neural network of each policy to be the same as that of our model in the comparative analysis.
-The parameters of the variant model again resulted in the best performance.
-The performance of our original model in the Ant Fall Multi experiment of the comparative analysis was compared with the variant model with the newly found parameters.
-This shows that although both experiments resulted in the same performance until 3.5M, our original model marginally outperformed it up to 7.5M.
-Then, our original model and the variant model again performed the same up to 10M.
-The performance of our model against the variant model is shown in Fig. \ref{fig:variant_result}.
+In this experiment, we do not set the parameters of each policy to match those of our model in the comparative analysis.
+Instead, we first identify the parameters of the variant model with the optimal goal space to achieve its best performance in the Ant Fall Multi task from Section \ref{optimal_comparison}.
+We then compare the performance of our original model from the previous Ant Fall Multi experiment with the optimal goal space to the variant model with the newly determined parameters.

+The results show that while both models perform similarly until 3.5M, our original model marginally outperforms the variant model up to 7.5M.
+After this point, both models exhibit similar performance up to 10M.
+The performance comparison between our model and the variant model is illustrated in Fig. \ref{fig:variant_result}.